PaddlePaddle/models/PaddleCV/yolov3/README.md

 ## Evaluation

 Evaluation is to evaluate the performance of a trained model.
 This sample provides `eval.py` which uses a COCO-specific mAP metric defined by [COCO committee](http://cocodataset.org/#detections-eval).
-You can also download Paddle released [YOLOv3 model](https://paddlemodels.bj.bcebos.com/yolo/yolov3.tar.gz) as:
+You can also download Paddle released YOLOv3 [model](https://paddlemodels.bj.bcebos.com/yolo/yolov3.tar.gz) as:

     sh ./weights/download.sh

-`eval.py` is the main executor for evalution, one can start evalution step by:
+`eval.py` is the main executor for evalution, you can start evalution step by:

     python eval.py \
         --dataset=coco2017 \